 To start let’s talk nail care.
 I don’t regularly get manicures and pedicures because the cost is prohibitive.
 I didn’t even have my first mani/pedi until my sister was married (that means I didn’t for my own wedding either).

 Many nail aficionados and readers have extolled the benefits of home manicures and pedicures for cost-savings.
 Personally I have no knack for it.
 My nails come out looking like a 5 year old painted them, so normally I go all-natural and simply trim and file my nails.
-I get pedicures a few times a year (with a Groupon typically) just to keep the ick off my feet.
+I get pedicures a few times a year (you can find Local Spa Deals 50% off or more on Groupon typically) just to keep the ick off my feet.

 Occasionally I get my nails done for conferences, or just for a fun day of pampering.
 However, it’s not a regular cost I would add to my budget, especially given my lifestyle.
 Dishes three times a day hardly make nail polish care simple.